c-mart/solitaire-pontifex/readme.md

 This readme file assumes familiarity with Bruce Schnier's [Solitaire cipher](https://www.schneier.com/cryptography/solitaire/).
 If you haven't already, go learn about Solitaire and then come back here.

+The bottom IS the top so we need to swap one further.

 ## Key representation
 Key can be represented as a list of numeric card values (1 to 54 inclusive), or as a list of human-friendly string values.
 These string values contain two characters:
 1. First letter of suit of card (e.g. C for clubs)